This is the second part. For the first part, click here.

 …But he has appeared once for all at the culmination of the ages to do away with sin by the sacrifice of himself.
 (Hebrews 9:26)

-On the cross, the Son of God took our sins and our diseases upon himself, but we read here that He does even more: at the end of the ages, He abolishes sin.
-“Abolish” – that is a strong word!
+On the cross, the Son of God took our sins and our diseases upon himself, but we read here that He does even more: at the end of the ages, He does away with sin. “do away with sin” – that is a strong expression!
 And it confirms John the Baptist’s words that the Lamb of God takes away the sin of the world.

 The sacrifice of Jesus has taken away all your sins – all of them in the eyes of God, in the eyes of the Father!
 There are, and there will still be, sins to wipe out in our experience.
 We are all guilty, but that is no longer the issue, because at the cross God pardons the guilty.
 He no longer imputes, He no longer charges to us, the sins condemned by the law of Moses.
 Your sins and mine have been taken away by the death of Jesus.